-United Way serving Howard and Tipton Counties awarded federal funds made available through the Department of Homeland Security (DHS)/ Federal Emergency Management Agency under the Emergency Food and Shelter National Board Program.
+United Way of Howard County has been awarded federal funds made available through the Department of Homeland Security (DHS)/ Federal Emergency Management Agency under the Emergency Food and Shelter National Board Program for Howard County

-United Way serving Howard and Tipton Counties chosen to receive $35,672 to supplement Emergency Food and Shelter Program in the county.
+Howard County has been chosen to receive $48,112 to supplement existing emergency food and shelter programs in the county.

-A local board is made up of representatives from County Government, Labor Organizations, United Way serving Howard and Tipton Counties, Salvation Army, the Jewish Federation, Catholic Charities, American Red Cross, Coordinated Assistance Ministries and local ministry associations.
-This board will determine how the funds awarded to Howard County Agencies are distributed among the emergency food and shelter programs run by local service agencies.
-The local board is responsible for recommending agencies to receive these funds and any additional funds made available under this phase of the program.
+A Local Board made up of representatives from County Government, Labor Organizations, United Way of Howard County, Salvation Army, American Red Cross, and local ministry associations will determine how the funds awarded to Howard County Agencies are distributed among the emergency food and shelter programs run by local service agencies in the area.
+The Local Board is responsible for recommending agencies to receive these funds and any additional funds made available under this phase of the program.

-United Way serving Howard and Tipton Counties has distributed Emergency Food and Shelter funds previously to The Kokomo Rescue Mission, The Salvation Army, Advantage Housing and Family Services Association of Howard County participants.
+The Howard Board has distributed Emergency Food and Shelter funds previously through United Way Serving Howard and Tipton Counties.
 The agencies were responsible for providing meals and lodging to residents of Howard County.